stress free valentines phonics & fun

 Sound Matching Mailboxes: Create a small "mailbox" out of a cereal box.
 Have your child "mail" pictures of objects into the box, but only if they start with a specific target sound (like /v/ for Valentine!).

-Sensory Salt Trays: Fill a tray with red or pink sand (or dyed salt).
+Sensory Sand Trays: Fill a tray with sand (or red or pink dyed salt with vegan non-artificial dye food coloring).
 Have your child practice tracing their "tricky letters" or heart words while saying the sounds aloud.

 Whether it’s a holiday or a regular Tuesday, our goal remains the same: provide parents with research-based tools to close the reading gap.
 Using high-quality, high-contrast printables ensures that students with learning disabilities stay focused on the phoneme-grapheme connection rather than getting lost in cluttered designs.